shims

 4: Three parameters define valve port geometry

-The combination of d.port and w.port define the valve port face area applying fluid pressure to the shim stack face creating the force deflecting the shim stack.
+The combination of d.port and w.port define the valve port area applying fluid pressure to the shim stack face creating the force deflecting the shim stack.

 shim stack wave deflection